protocol/web3-dev-team/proposals/0012-f3-deals-reliability-ux.md

 Alternatively, the CLI could produce a ticket number, and through a different command, the user could enquire about progress on that ticket number.

 Taking a step back, user-friendly CLI commands are nice, but if we want to push the UX even further, it would be desirable to have a companion graphical web-based deals dashboard that one can point to a node to display the status and details of all deals.
-An interface like could be enriched with instructional cues to educate the user progressively.
+An interface like this could be enriched with instructional cues to educate the user progressively.

-The Spark time could help prototype this web UI ;-)
+The Spark team could help prototype this web UI ;-)

 #### Impact